beneadie/finecore-documentation/source/wallet.rst

 **Description:**

 This endpoint creates a customer wallet.
-The required fields are bvn, first_name, last_name, date_of_birth, phone_number, email, and address.

 **Endpoint:**